nickeblewis/jaffamonkey-gatsby-main2/src/pages/security-testing/index.md

 draft: false
 ---

-_Security Testing is not a mystical art.
-Well, it can be at a real hacker level_

-### Client-side Security Testing

 #### Security Testing is not a mystical art; it is based of sound (and increasing) knowledge about vulnerabilities.

 _You only testing your own code?_